 That difference matters.

-The goal is not only to generate code.
-The goal is to guide the model’s decisions across several dimensions:
+The point is not just to generate code.
+The point is to guide the model’s decisions across several dimensions:

-A good /goal should give a clear direction.
+A good /goal should give Codex a clear direction.

-It does not need to be a full specification.
 You do not need to write three pages.
-But you need to give the model enough context to understand what you are actually building.
+You just need to help the model understand what you are actually building.

 A good goal should include: